 Research in the center also focuses on finding alternative therapies for people who may not need a transplant.

-Translational research activities in the Transplant Research Center are performed in coordination with other major Mayo Clinic centers, including the Center for Regenerative Medicine, the Center for Individualized Medicine, and the Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.
+Translational research activities in the Transplant Research Center are performed in coordination with other major Mayo Clinic centers, including the Center for Regenerative Biotherapeutics, the Center for Individualized Medicine, and the Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.

 Research in the Transplant Research Center is primarily supported by funding from the National Institutes of Health, foundations and generous benefactors.
 You can help advance our continued success in transplant research by making a gift today.